-The ABS has listed topics to allow you to choose which module fits your needs and interests.
-References are provided for transparency about the sources that support the development of the assessment.
-The references reflect that the assessment primarily focuses on important evidence-based recent updates to surgical practice.
+The ABS will provide a list of topics to allow you to choose which module fits your needs and interests and hone in on the areas that you should be aware of for the assessment.
+References will be provided for transparency about the sources that support the development of the assessment.
+The references will reflect that the assessment primarily focuses on important evidence-based recent updates to surgical practice.
 Diplomates are neither required nor expected to read all of these references before or during the completion of the assessment.

-The ABS has provided two different versions of the reference lists.
-One version highlights a single key reference for each question and the other lists all references used, including those which explain why the wrong answers are incorrect.
-References that are available open-source are indicated.
+The ABS will provide two different versions of the reference lists.
+One version will highlight a single key reference for each question and the other will list all references used, including those which explain why the wrong answers are incorrect.
+References that are available open-source will be indicated.
 Diplomates may choose to refer to these lists either before or during the assessment.

 Please keep the following in mind during the assessment: